juanbrny/spring-petclinic/readme.md

 - Better integrate Jenkins in Kubernetes to use containerized agents instead of virtual machines

-- Target Kubernetes as the deployment environment of our containers.
+- Target Kubernetes as the deployment environment for our containers.